-Report Author: Tim Thomas

-Evaluation and Data Analyst

-tel: 01508 535329

-email: tthomas@s-norfolk.gov.uk

-Portfolio Holders: Economic Development, Housing and Wellbeing encourage and enable inclusive growth within their districts.
+Report Author: Tim Thomas Evaluation and Data Analyst tel: 01508 535329 email: tthomas@s-norfolk.gov.uk Portfolio Holders: Economic Development, Housing and Wellbeing Wards Affected: All Purpose of the Report: To outline a proposed framework in order for Broadland (and South Norfolk) Councils to encourage and enable inclusive growth within their districts.
 The report outlines why there is a need for inclusive growth, the particular challenges faced and the priority areas for work in this field.
 The framework is not intended to be time-limited but will be reviewed as appropriate.